inrae/RCaNmodel/paper/paper.md

 an RCaN file that consists of several spreadsheets in the xlsx open format (see supplementary material for an example), or directly in the form of R data frames.
 The RCaN file format facilitates data entry for non-expert users, and exchange of input files between users.
 RCaN files can be constructed using the RCaNconstructor GUI, which ensures internal consistency between the data tables.
-The alternative use of R dataframes can facilitate the use of external databases or version control through the use of plain text files.
+Alternatively, data tables can be provided in R dataframe format to facilitate the use of external databases or version control through the use of plain text files.
 -   Based on the input data provided in the tables, the function *buildCaN* constructs the matrices that define the polytope (see @planque2019modelling for the underlying mathematics).
 The use of symengine [@ma2020], a library for symbolic manipulation, facilitates the automatic translation of user-specified literal constraints (see supplementary material